raycode22/fed-up/README.md

 # Fed-up (Fedora Post-Installation Setup Script)

-A Python-based terminal program that helps automate common setup and configuration tasks after installing **Fedora Workstation(Gnome)**
-It allows you to choose what to install, update, or configure, and includes smart checks to skip tasks already done.
+A Python-based terminal program that helps automate common setup and configuration tasks after installing **Fedora Workstation(Gnome)**.It allows you to choose what to install, update, or configure, and includes smart checks to skip tasks already done.

 ---